proofofchance/orisirisi/README.md

 # Orisirisi

-Houses provable web3 games of chance
+Houses provable web3 games of chances

 # How to run locally